 News & Media

-Unveiling the Danube’s Hidden Stories: ICPDR Joins Long Night of Research
+Unveiling the Danube’s Hidden Stories: ICPDR at the Long Night of Research

 Have you ever wondered what secrets a single drop of water from the Danube River might hold?
-This year again, the International Commission for the Protection of the Danube River (ICPDR) invites you to find out at the Long Night of Research on Friday, 24 April 2026, at the Vienna International Centre (VIC).
+At this year’s Long Night of Research on 24 April 2026, the ICPDR invited visitors to find out at the Vienna International Centre (VIC).

 News & Media